ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 - Corporate Discount:

-    - Default Percent is -3%;
+    - Default percent is -3%;
-    - _'Base On Lines'_ is True;
+    - Base on lines is True;
-    - there are no other additional amounts listed in the 'Document Amount Type Dependencies' panel;
+    - there are no other additional amounts listed in the *Document Amount Type Dependencies* panel;
-    - Round Scale is "2";
+    - Round scale is '2';

 - Easter bonus:

     - No Default percent;
-    - _'Amount Input Allowed'_ is True;
+    - Amount input allowed is True;
-    - _'Percent Input Allowed'_ is False;
+    - 'Percent input allowed' is False;
-    - Round Scale is "2";
+    - Round scale is '2';

 - VAT:

-    - Default Percent is 20%;
+    - Default percent is 20%;
-    - _'Base On Lines'_ is True;
+    - Base on lines is True;
-    - the 'Document Amount Type Dependencies' panel states that VAT is applied to "Corporate Discount" and "Easter Bonus";
+    - the *ocument Amount Type Dependencies* panel sates that VAT is applied to orporate Discount" and "Easter Bonus";
     - Round Scale is "2";

 If we have two document rows - one with a line amount of 150 EUR and another with 40 EUR, then we enter an additional "Easter Bonus" value of "-10 EUR".